keuperj/MLHPCS/README.md

 * ML / DL applications on HPC Systems

 ## Call for Paper
+MLPCS '21 has a two stage submission process: submit a 1-2 page extended abstract to contribute with a talk to MLHPCS.
+Additionally, authors optionally can submit a post-conference paper for publication in LNCS.

+### Abstract submission
+* Extended astracts are due by **May 1st**

+### Full paper
-MLHPCS paper will be published in the Springer LNCS post Conference Proceedings of the ISC.
+* MLHPCS paper will be published in the Springer LNCS post Conference Proceedings of the ISC.
+* Full papers of accepted abstracs are due by **July 10th** and will undergo a full review process.

 ## Program
 -TBA-